 If you use both for simulations in the same call to, say, oncoSimulIndiv, all the genes specified in allMutatorEffects MUST be included in the allFitnessEffects object.
 If you want to have genes that have no direct effect on fitness, but that affect mutation rate, you MUST specify them in the call to allFitnessEffects, for instance as noIntGenes with an effect of 0.
-When you run the simulations in frequencyDependentFitness = TRUE only fitness effects are allowed, and must be codified in genotFitness.
+When you run the simulations in frequencyDependentBirth = TRUE or frequencyDependentDeath = TRUE only fitness effects are allowed, and must be codified in genotFitness.

 If you use genotFitness then you cannot pass modules, noIntgenes, epistasis, or rT.
-This makes sense, because using genotFitness is saying "this is the mapping of genotypes to fitness.
+This makes sense, because using genotFitness is saying "this is the mapping of genotypes to birth and maybe death.
 Period", so we should not allow further modifications from other terms.
-This is always the case when frequencyDependentFitness = TRUE.
+This is always the case when frequencyDependentBirth = TRUE or frequencyDependentDeath = TRUE.